MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

 The ``javaTestsuite`` Task
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This task extends the ``testsuite`` task, specializing the testsuite to
+This task extends the ``testsuite`` task, specializing the test suite to
 only start real Java class.
 This task retrieves the classname of the
 tests from the classfile and provides new properties to the harness
 script: